 Obi-Wan's transformation into "Rako Hardeen" involves his skin visibly warping, and his skull reshaping itself to create his new face.
 Judging from his reactions, the procedure was very painful.

 Phineas and Ferb is usually a very tame show as far as nauseating jokes are concerned, but the episode "Canderemy" is an exception.
 In a nutshell, Doofenshmirtz builds an inator that combines two objects together.
 Candace and Jeremy were lucky enough only be attached at the hip.
 Everything, and everyone else?
 Not so much◊.

-One prominent episode is "Super Fun Meat World".
+One prominent episode is "Wonder Fun Meat World".
 Said meat contains an alien parasite which causes anyone that eats it to horrifically bloat, as well as becoming addicted to their food.
 Also even a tiny bit of said meat can become a Blob Monster to take care of anyone who knows too much.
 As if that wasn't enough, the process to reverse the main character's transformation goes a bit wrong, causing his face to temporarily melt in multiple ways.
 The villain is also a 30 foot tall gangsta' colon; the episode managing to be both pure Body Horror and incredibly silly at the same time.

 The power of the Dark Ones can also have this effect.
 Too much exposure to it transformed the kindly Alchemist into the biomechanical Big Bad, and then there's Mandarin who was Swallowed Whole by one of said abominations.
 He eventually got better, but the combination of said energies and pure stomach acids were not kind.